Azure-Samples/azure-health-data-and-ai-samples/samples/smartonfhir/docs/deployment.md

     - `IDPProviderTenantId` :

-        - Enter the Tenant ID of your B2C Tenant or Entra External ID Tenant deployed earlier. (*If you have opted for **Microsoft Entra ID** you can keep this parameter blank.*)
+        - Enter the Tenant ID of your selected Identity Provider Tenant deployed earlier. (*If you have selected **Microsoft Entra ID** you can keep this parameter blank.*)
         **Note**: If you have already set this value using the command `azd env set IDPProviderTenantId`, you will **not be prompted** during deployment.
 The existing value will be used automatically.

     - `enableVNetSupport`: